OpenGreekAndLatin/libanius-dev/README.md

 libanius-dev
 ============

-Libanius: a machine-corrected EpiDoc version of the Libanius' Opera Omnia.
+A machine-corrected EpiDoc version of the works of the Greek rhetorician Libanius.